Hikayat Iskandar Zulkarnain

+There are two versions of the text: a recension from the Malayan peninsula and a Sumatran recension.
+The Sumatran version begins with a doxology not found in the Peninsular, whereas the ending of the Peninsular is extended past that of the Sumatran to include up to the point when Alexander died.

+Influence of the Alexander legends on Malaysian tradition was significant.
+Court chronicles were produced to claim genealogical descent from Alexander.
+Some claimed this descent from Alexander occurred through the lineage of Raja Rajendra Chola, an emperor from the eleventh century described in the Malay Annals.
+Influence also poured into Buginese and Javanese literature.

+Synopsis

 Iskandar Zulkarnain is claimed to be a direct antecedent of the Minangkabau kingdoms of Sumatra by their rulers.
 The best known Minangkabau ruler, Adityavarman, who ruled over Sumatra between 1347 and 1374 AD claimed for himself the name Maharajadiraja, 'a great lord of kings.'
 It was William Marsten who first publicized this link at the end of the 18th century.
-The descent from Iskandar Zulkarnain, is claimed via Raja Rajendra Chola (Raja Suran, Raja Chola) in the Malay Annals.